helenuria/Petfinder-API/README.md

 * Navigating the Response

 ### Final product
-We will build a form that takes a zip code, calls the Petfinder API, and returns the name, image, and location of a nearby adoptable cat.
+We will build a form that takes a zip code, calls the Petfinder API, and returns the name, image, and link to the adoption page of a nearby adoptable cat.

 ### References
 [Petfinder API documentation](https://www.petfinder.com/developers/api-docs)